adhilcodes/Daemon/README.md

  - Daemon is a ML-based Network Administration System
  - The data for ML model is synthetically generated
- - Decision by ML model is based on the features RAM free space, Swap memmory free space, Disk free space ,CPU idle and Load average in 3 levels
+ - Decision by ML model is based on the features RAM free space, Swap memmory free space, Disk free space, CPU idle and Load average in 3 levels
- -